shyrfxl/sish/README.md

 	-parse.c
 		analyses user's input line and tell them to sish.

-Redirection
+Redirection:
 	sish supports the following three input-/output- redirection operators:
 	> file Redirect standard output to file.
 Mutually exclusive with the >> opreator.
 	>> file Append standard output to file.
 Mutually exclusive with the > opreator.
 	< file Redirect standard input from file.

-Pipeines
+Pipeines:
 	A pipeline is a sequence of one or more commands separated by the control operator ’|’.
 The standard output of all but the last command is connected to the standard input of the next command.
 The standard output of the last command is, absent any redirection operators, the controlling terminal.

-Background Commands -- &
+Background Commands -- &:
 	If a command is terminated by the control operator ampersand (&), the shell executes the command asynchronously -- that is, the shell does not wait for the command to finish before prompting the user for the next command.

-Builtins
+Builtins:
 	sish supports the following builtins (which are taking precedence over any non-builtin commands):

 	cd [dir] 	Change the current working directory.
 If dir is not specified, change to the user’s home